corda/corda-docs-portal/content/en/docs/corda-enterprise/4.3/performance-testing/introduction.md

 The interactions with the system under test are done via so called *samplers* (see [JMeter Samplers](jmeter-samplers.md)) that can be triggered by JMeter and then run an action.
-JMeter has a number of built-in samplers, mostly around web technology, e.g. for HTTP requests, database queries, starting scripts and so on.
+JMeter has a number of built-in samplers, mostly around web technology, for example - for HTTP requests, database queries, starting scripts and so on.
 It is also possible to provide custom samplers that can run Java code when invoked.

 For the Corda performance tests, a custom sampler is used that invokes one or more specific flows via remote procedure